nate-johnston/hmjstudiosllc.com/content/policies.md

 Have them practice, it will help stimulate another part of their brain.

-I will always write down what is to be practiced.
-At their first lesson I will provide a notebook for their assignments.
-Not only is this a place for recording their practice responsibilities, it is also a great place for them to collect stickers given out for good practice or a great lesson.
-Please have them bring it tomevery lesson!
+I will always write down what is to be practiced and send it to either the student (for older children) or the parent via email, text, or Facebook Messenger.
+In many cases (if time allows) I will ask the student to write in their assignment book at the end of the lesson and have them show me.
+Please help your child remember to keep a pencil on the piano for lesson time.

 Practicing the evening of or the day after a lesson is very important.
-Your child will get the maximum benefit from their lesson if they take the time to reproduce at home what they learned in the lesson while it is still fresh in their minds.
+Your child will get the maximum benefit from their lesson if they take the time to reproduce on their own what they learned in the lesson while it is still fresh in their minds.

-All books and notebooks need to be brought to every piano lesson unless previously discussed.
-I suggest using a backpack, string bag, or tote bag to help keep everything together.
-When packing up for a lesson, please check the piano for any books used for practice.
-I do not keep extra books for every student on hand!
+All books, notebooks, and extra handouts need to be available for every piano lesson unless previously discussed.
+I suggest using a backpack, string bag, bin, or tote bag to help keep everything together.

 ## Piano Studio Class

-Several times a year I host a piano studio class for students in my home.
+Several times a year I host a piano studio class for students.
+This has also moved to a virtual platform and I divide the kids in to smaller groups to play for each other via Zoom.
 It is not required, however, I do encourage all students to attend.
 Each student will play for the others, teaching them not only confidence and performance skills but also proper audience manners.
 The children seem to enjoy this and often end up playing multiple times at each gathering.
-The dates for this school year will be:
+The dates for this school year are tentatively:

-* October 5 @3pm
+* October 3
-* December 7 @3pm
+* December 5
-* February 1 @3pm
+* February 6
-* March 28 @3pm
+* April 10
-* June 6 @3pm (tentative)
+* June 5

 ## Non-Teaching Days

 During the school year there are certain days I do not teach either due to national holidays or personal commitments.
 See below:

-* September 2 - Labor Day
+* September 7 - Labor Day
-* October 14 - Columbus Day
+* October 12 - Columbus Day
-* November 28 and 29 - Thanksgiving
+* November 26 and 27 - Thanksgiving
-* December 18 through January 3 - Winter Break
+* December 19 through January 3 - Winter Break
-* January 20 - Martin Luther King Jr. Day
+* January 18 - Martin Luther King Jr. Day
-* February 17 - Presidents Day
+* February 15 - Presidents Day
-* April 6 through 10 - Spring Break
+* March 29 - April 3 - Spring Break
-* May 25 - Memorial Day
+* May 31 - Memorial Day

 ## Scheduling Conflict

 If you have a lesson time conflict, let me know with at least 24 hours notice.
 Failure to notify me of a conflict will result in a forfeiture of the lesson fee.
 I will do my best to find a makeup time if something unavoidable arises but there are very, very few opportunities in the weekly schedule this year.

 ## The Exceptions

+***Most of this will apply when we are back in person for lessons.
+With any of these exceptions, we can move back to a virtual lesson as necessary for sickness or snow.***

 Sick kids!
 I go by typical school rules: if they can't go to school, they can't come to lessons.
 Children must be fever/vomit free for 24 hours in order to return to lessons. <i>Do not bring a sick child to piano lessons!</i> Let me know as soon as possible and we will work on rescheduling the lesson.

 Emergencies happen.
 As with sick kids, if there is an emergency, please let me know as soon as possible and we will either work around it or work on